Plywood Thickness: Weight-Capacity Correlation

 by M B on Apr 17, 2015

-Thickness of plywood is essential in determining which to use for the intended purpose at hand.
+The thickness of plywood is essential in determining which to use for the intended purpose at hand.
 In general, most plywood only reaches 1 inch in thickness.
-Plywood panels usually come in ¼ , ⅛, 1/16, or 1/32 inch intervals.
+Plywood panels usually come in 1/4, 1/8, 1/16, or 1/32 inch intervals.

 Plywood thickness is important to know for two reasons.
-For starters, plywood thickness determines strength, meaning the thicker the plywood panel is, the stronger it will be.
-Stronger plywood panels are able to support more weight, sometimes upwards of several hundred pounds.
-Thick panels are used in construction purposes, such as in building to support concrete.
+For starters, plywood thickness determines the strength, meaning the thicker the plywood panel is, the stronger it will be.
+Stronger plywood panels can support more weight, sometimes upwards of several hundred pounds.
+Thick panels are used in construction purposes, such as in building to support the concrete.
 On the other hand, thinner panels are used when strength is not that important or the plywood does not have to support as much weight.

-Looking at a piece of 12 x 36 inch piece of fir plywood, if it was ¾ inch thick, it could withstand 50 pounds.
-However, if the thickness were decreased to ¼ inch, it could only withstand about 5 pounds (Shaddy, SF Gate).
-These numbers make it clear just how important it is to determine thickness of plywood, since weight capacity can diminish so quickly with thickness.
+Looking at a piece of 12 x 36-inch piece of fir plywood, if it was ¾ inch thick, it could withstand 50 pounds.
+However, if the thickness was decreased to ¼ inch, it could only withstand about 5 pounds (Shaddy, SF Gate).
+These numbers make it clear just how important it is to determine the thickness of plywood since weight capacity can diminish so quickly with thickness.